pmc-community/jekyll-site-template/doc-contents/extend.md

 {% include elements/alert.html
   class="warning"
   content="INIT-HOOKS does not have access to any asset (variables, functions) since these are not available at the time of such target function execution.
-Only the super globals are available at the moment of the execution of the INIT-HOOKS tatget functions."
+Only the super globals are available at the moment of the execution of the INIT-HOOKS target functions."
 %}

 Example of an init hook: